Let’s face it, computer viruses, trojans and other forms of malware are a fact of life.

-Most of these pieces of malicious code can be quickly removed with a normal virus scan and cleanup, but some infections are so insidious that they are difficult to detect and remove.
+Most pieces of malicious code can be quickly removed with a normal virus scan and cleanup, but some infections are so insidious that they are difficult to detect and remove with a regular scan.

-1 – Purchase a thumb drive that will be dedicated just to this purpose.
-Of course if you already have one lying around the house that’s fine, but make sure it works well!
+1 – Purchase a USB flash drive that will be dedicated just to this purpose.
+Of course if you already have one lying around the house that’s fine, but make sure it works well.

-3 – Label your new thumb drive so that you’ll know not to use it for any other purpose.
+3 – Label your new emergency virus removal flash drive so that you’ll know not to use it for any other purpose.

 Removing malware with your emergency USB thumb drive